-In addition, the Company has included non-IFRS measures in the annual and quarterly info tables above.
-Working capital is calculated as Current Assets less Current Liabilities.
+In addition, the Company has included certain non-IFRS measures in the annual and quarterly information tables above and calculates working capital as current assets less current liabilities.
 The Company believes that these measures provide investors with an improved ability to evaluate the performance of the Company.